princeabdul90/weather_app/README.md

-# weather
+# Weather App

-A Weather App.
+A visually appealing and user friendly Weather App that fetches real-time weather data from openweathermap.org API.